-The Chinese refer to the 1940s Japanese model of drive-through battery-swapping as “killed by Tesla years ago” and thus a re-emergence trend:
+The Chinese notably refer to the brilliant 1940s Japanese model of drive-through EV battery-swapping as being “killed by Tesla years ago”.

-The most exciting thing about this stop-and-swap transit model is that any home anywhere could be a supplier.
-It’s much more attractive to have someone grab a power pack to go than to hook up to your house charger.
+The most exciting thing about Japanese innovation in stop-and-swap transit models is that any home anywhere could be a supplier.
+It’s much more attractive and sensible to have someone grab a power pack to go than to hook up to any charger.